GeorgiLukanov87/spearfishing_app/README.md

 Welcome to "Spearfishing 4 Life" application!
 This page is a worldwide community.
 We respect each other.
 So we expect you do the same!
-Here we are all brothers in our Passion and Love - Spearfishing and Diving!
+Here we are all brothers in our passion and love - Spearfishing and Diving!
 Here you can find a good resources, stories and much more.
 And also share your own.
 We organize a few Tournaments for free every year!
 If you want join ?
-YOU are welcome!
-ENJOY!
+You are welcome!
+Enjoy!
 </h3>

 ![home-page-working](https://github.com/GeorgiLukanov87/spearfishing_app/assets/102332504/70a8c185-db98-4a3e-a8b2-5a1277ec8da5)